chesapeaketechnology/awesome-tech/README.md

 *Libraries for everything related to the CLI.*

+- [Homebrew](https://brew.sh) - The missing package manager for macOS (or Linux).
+- [iTerm2](https://www.iterm2.com) - iTerm2 is a replacement for Terminal and the successor to iTerm.
+It works on Macs with macOS 10.12 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.
 - [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) - Plugin-enabled framework for drastically more powerful zsh command line.
 Zsh is based on bash, but [offers many improvements](https://sunlightmedia.org/bash-vs-zsh/), oh-my-zsh is a popular, open-source project with active community support.
-- [iTerm2](https://www.iterm2.com) - iTerm2 is a replacement for Terminal and the successor to iTerm.
-It works on Macs with macOS 10.12 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.
-- [Homebrew](https://brew.sh) - The missing package manager for macOS (or Linux).
+- [picocli](https://picocli.info/) - Powerful and easy to use library for developing command line applications

 ### Cluster Management